 - Your Pituitary and the Hypothalamus regulate many hormones and neurotransmitters in your body.

-- T4 is our main thyroid hormone.
+- T4 is our main hormone.
 Your thyroid also produces a small amount of T3.
 Hang with me…

 - The amount of T4 needed for the body depends on many factors, like stress, exercise, sleeping vs being awake, etc. Your body will respond to the demands with differing levels of T4 throughout the day.